shredthaGNAR/list-of-my-starred-repos/README.md

 * [JimmyLaurent/torrent-search-api](https://github.com/JimmyLaurent/torrent-search-api): Yet another node torrent scraper (supports iptorrents, torrentleech, torrent9, torrentz2, 1337x, thepiratebay, Yggtorrent, TorrentProject, Eztv, Yts, LimeTorrents)
 * [rickkas7/TowerInfo](https://github.com/rickkas7/TowerInfo): Tool to show the location of nearby cellular towers on a mobile device, tablet, or laptop
 * [MrOtherGuy/ToyfoCSS](https://github.com/MrOtherGuy/ToyfoCSS): Guide to introduce basic CSS concepts and progressively advance into Firefox CSS hacking
+* [Nisarg03/Tracing-people-with-Facial-Recognition-using-OCR](https://github.com/Nisarg03/Tracing-people-with-Facial-Recognition-using-OCR): A computer vision project to develop a query based software that seeks string of words as input.
+It searches through the database using concepts of OCR by employing libraries like Tesseract and OpenCV to find the said string.
+The program then recognises the faces of individuals on the page, crops them, and arranges them in a strip to display.
 * [erickok/transdroid-search](https://github.com/erickok/transdroid-search): Cross-app torrent search results provider for Android
 * [cheems/transfer-between-drives](https://github.com/cheems/transfer-between-drives): This is a Google Colab notebook for transferring files/folders between drives from different Google accounts
 * [pjialin/TranslucentFox](https://github.com/pjialin/TranslucentFox): 🤭 Translucent UI for Firefox